SamGowland/Gowla-Macro-Boards/Uses/README.md

 ## Submit a Usage

-Submit a usage by creating a fork of the repository, then create a new folder in [Uses](https://github.com/SamGowland/Gowla-Macro-Board/blob/master/Uses) and populate this folder with your project.
+Submit a usage by cloning or creating a fork of the repository, then create a new folder in [Uses](https://github.com/SamGowland/Gowla-Macro-Board/blob/master/Uses) and populate this folder with your project.
 Your folder must contain a readme.md.
 Add your usage to list of the readme.
 Then create a pull request.

 ---